 Strive to make them feel elated about being a Muslim.

-Contact your local Masjids, ask them to have age appropriate activities for the kids on the specific days.
+Contact your local Masjids, ask them to have age-appropriate activities for the kids on the specific days.

-Organize fun-filled games, crafts, and quiz competitions.
+Organise fun-filled games, crafts, and quiz competitions.

 If that is too much of a hassle, then do things together as a family.